1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 That being the case, let’s say you pull $100,000 a year from your savings, you earn 8% a year, and you don’t adjust upward for inflation.
 Here’s how your account would fare: at the end of Year 1, you'd have $972,000 left; Year 5, $835,735; Year 10, $594,376; Year 15, $239,741; and Year 18, $0.
 Yup — broke in retirement.

 When most of us have an auto accident, we simply curse our luck, exchange insurance numbers and pay the deductible.
-When you’re a millionaire, however, lawyers are going to look to you to alleviate their clients’ “pain and suffering.”
+When you’re a millionaire, however, lawyers might look to you to alleviate their clients’ “pain and suffering.”
 If your insurance doesn’t pay, those lawyers will be eyeing your million-dollar stash.

-The best solution: Make sure all your insurance policies are up to date, particularly the liability portion of your auto and homeowner’s insurance.
+The best solution: Make sure all your insurance policies are up to date, particularly the liability portion of your auto and home insurance.
 And consider a personal liability umbrella policy to cover what your other insurance won’t.
 Many umbrella policies will even pay for a lawyer if you need one.
-A million dollars of umbrella coverage costs about $150 to $300 a year, according to the Insurance Information Institute.
-The next million will cost $75, and every million after that will add $50 to your annual premium.
+A million dollars of umbrella insurance coverage costs about $150 to $300 a year, according to the Insurance Information Institute.
+The next million should cost around $75, and every million after that will add about $50 to your annual premium.

 From those to whom much is given, much is expected – especially from needy relatives and friends.
 It’s nice to be able to help out, but it’s not so nice to be viewed as a walking ATM.
 And gratitude is often lacking.
 Adam Scott, a financial planner in Santa Monica, Calif., recalls one woeful client saying of a sponging sister, "I wouldn't care if she just invited us over for McDonald’s if just once she would invite us over."

-It’s unseemly to complain about taxes when you’re sitting on a million bat hides, but that’s human nature.
-If you were to get your million all in one year as income, a couple filing jointly would be in the 37% tax bracket – meaning they would pay that much on income $600,000 and above.
+It’s unseemly to complain about taxes when you’re sitting on a million bucks, but that’s human nature.
+If you were to get your million all in one year as income, a couple filing jointly would be in the 37% tax bracket – meaning they would pay that rate on income $612,350 and above.
 Under the new tax laws, you still might be subject to the alternative minimum tax, and your deductions for charity and other items would be reduced.

-If you’re living on your income from a million you’ve already booked, consider investing in dividend-paying stocks (see 53 Best Dividend Stocks for 2018 and Beyond for picks).
-Qualified dividends are taxed at 15% for most taxpayers (20% once joint income exceeds $479,000).
+If you’re living on your income from a million you’ve already booked, consider investing in dividend-paying stocks.
+(See the Kiplinger Dividend 15 for a list of our favorite picks.)
+Qualified dividends are taxed at 15% for most taxpayers (20% once joint income exceeds $488,850).

 Don’t overlook state taxes, as well.
 Living in a state with no income tax (or low income tax rates, at least) can save you a pretty penny.

-The federal estate tax that stirs so much angst won’t affect you unless you’ve grown your estate to $11.18 million or more.
-But many states, realizing that the only certain things in life are death and taxes, impose estate and inheritance taxes that might force certain heirs to give up a portion of their inheritance from you.
-(Ultimately, this won’t matter to you, but it may annoy those heirs.)
+The federal estate tax that stirs so much angst won’t affect you unless you’ve grown your estate to $11.4 million or more ($22.8 million for married couples).
+But several states, realizing that the only certain things in life are death and taxes, impose estate and inheritance taxes that might force certain heirs to give up a portion of their inheritance from you.
+Ultimately, this won’t matter to you — you’ll be dead, after all — but it may annoy your heirs.

 And the state estate taxes can kick in at levels far lower than the federal threshold.
-If you live in Connecticut, for example, an estate worth $2.6 million can be taxed by the state.
+If you live in Oregon, for example, an estate worth just $1 million can be taxed by the state.
 In total, there are 17 states plus D.C. that levy estate taxes or inheritance taxes (or both).

 Back when you were a lowly thousandaire, most commission-based financial planners probably weren’t very interested in your business.
 After all, a 1% annual commission on $100,000 is just $1,000.
 Folks with smaller portfolios can sit down instead for a couple of hours once a year with a fee-only planner for a few hundred bucks.